ripl3yy/ripleys-script-hub/README.md

 If the pacman installer fails, you might need to have the `multilib` repo enabled.
 You can follow this guide [here](https://wiki.archlinux.org/title/Official_repositories#Enabling_multilib).

+A quick note for those running GNOME, installing Discover **will** install various other KDE applications.
+To avoid this, please open the script in Text Editor (Gnome's default text editor) and remove `discover packagekit-qt5` from **lines 32 and 102**.

 If there is anything I can do to help improve my script or if there is anything that you think I should add to it, please let me know!
 Either make a pull request or contact me on Discord (_ripl3y) and I'll get back to you as soon as I can!
 ## Packages installed